-- It is your responsibility to be at your lessons on time and ready to learn. - You may never miss a lesson without prior permission, or unless you are reporting ill to Reception. - Permission to miss a lesson (for example because of an instrumental lesson) should be sought at least 24 hours in advance. - Permission to miss a Games/PE lesson (for example because of injury) should be provided in writing by your parents.
-Where a long term injury occurs, a doctor's note may be required. - You should not have to go to your locker between lessons.
-If you must, it does not justify lateness to your lesson. - When moving between lessons walk briskly, don't dawdle. - Sixth Formers are expected to work in study periods.
-Playing games or pastimes, inside or out, is not allowed. - You have a responsibility to: - o work hard, be committed, and want to learn - o allow others to learn - show scholarship in your work - o present work neatly and have pride in what you do - o hand work in on time; this involves thinking ahead, planning and self-organisation - o show tenacity: keep going and don't give up when something is tough - ask for help when you don't understand something
+• You may never miss a lesson without prior permission, or unless you are reporting ill to main reception.

+- Permission to miss a lesson (for example because of an instrumental lesson) should be sought at least 24 hours in advance. - Permission to miss a Games/PE lesson (for example because of injury) should be provided in writing by your parents.
+Where a long-term injury occurs, a doctor's note may be required. - You should not have to go to your locker between lessons.
+If you must, it does not justify lateness to your lesson. - Sixth Formers are expected to work in study periods.
+Playing games or pastimes, inside or out, is not allowed. - Exam malpractice and cheating in tests and assessments will not be tolerated.